-Michael Jarrett brings more than 40 years of banking experience to his role as President of the Arlington market for Worthington National Bank.
+Michael Jarrett brings more than 45 years of banking experience to his role as President of the Arlington market for Worthington National Bank.
 Mike has been actively involved with numerous nonprofit organizations over the years, including serving on the board of directors of United Way, YMCA, Junior Achievement and Theatre Arlington and is a Rotary Club member.
-He serves on the board of directors for the Great Southwest Industrial District Association and the Arlington ISD Education Foundation.
-He has also been active civically by serving on the City of Arlington Zoning Board of Adjustments and is an alumni of Leadership Arlington.
+He serves on the Board of Directors and Executive Committee for the Great Southwest Industrial District Association and the Arlington ISD Education Foundation of which he is currently serving as President.
+He has also been active civically by past service on the City of Arlington Zoning Board of Adjustments and is an alumni of Leadership Arlington.
 Mike holds a BBA from The University of Texas at Arlington, an MBA from Southern Methodist University (SMU) and has completed the Texas Tech Intermediate School of Banking as well as the Southwestern Graduate School of Banking at SMU.
-Additionally, he has taught banking courses through the American Institute of Banking, served on the faculty of the Southwestern Graduate School of Banking and is a Director of the North Texas Chapter of the Risk Management Association.
-His personal philosophy is, “Mutual respect and success are earned not given so strive to be the best that you can be every day.”
+Additionally, he has taught banking courses through the American Institute of Banking, served on the faculty of the Southwestern Graduate School of Banking and is a former Director of the North Texas Chapter of the Risk Management Association.
+His personal philosophy is, "Mutual respect and success are earned not given so strive to be the best that you can be every day."
 Mike grew up in Fort Worth and lives in Arlington.
 He is married and the proud father of two children.
 An avid supporter of our area professional sports teams, Mike enjoys playing golf in his spare time.

 Loan Administration Officer

-Kim Wheeler has almost 10 years of experience in the banking industry.
+Kim Wheeler has more than 10 years of experience in the banking industry.
 Her personal philosophy is, "Do the best you can and ask questions."
 Kim resides in Arlington with her husband.
 She enjoys road trips as well as spending time with her three children and her two grandchildren.

 President – Colleyville

 Gary Price brings over 20 years of banking experience to his position at Worthington National Bank.
 He's spent the last two decades in community banking, focusing on building relationships with customers and communities.
-He serves on the finance committee of the Colleyville Lions Club, is Chairman of the Budget Committee for his church, Director of the Colleyville Executive Organization and is active in the Colleyville and Northeast Tarrant Chambers of Commerce.
-Gary lives in Northeast Tarrant County with his wife and two sons.
+He is a member of the Colleyville Lions Club and a Director of the Colleyville Executive Organization.
+Gary and his wife live in Colleyville.

 Vice President - Commercial Banking

-Laura Salinas brings more than 10 years of banking experience to her position in financial services at Worthington National Bank.
-A native of Duncanville, Laura resides in Keller with her husband and two boys.
-She attended Court Reporting Institute of Dallas and Executive Secretarial School in Dallas.
-In her free time, Laura enjoys sewing, crocheting and shopping – when she's not spending time with her husband or watching her boys in athletics.
+Laura Salinas brings more than 10 years of banking experience to her position with Worthington in financial services at Worthington National Bank.
+A native of Duncanville, Laura resides in Keller with her husband and two sons.
+She attended Court Reporting Institute of Dallas and Executive Secretarial School.
+In her free time, Laura enjoys quilting, crocheting and shopping - when she's not spending time with her husband and boys.